MorelAvraham/MorelAvraham/README.md

 ## 🌱 What's Next?

 I'm always experimenting and learning.
-In the following semester, I will learn this courses:
+In the following semester, I will learn these courses:
 - **Algorithms**
 - **Data Structures**
 - **Computer Architecture**